Take it slow on a personal loan for a horse

 Submit an application with Upgrade, and you can have your funds for your horse tomorrow.
 The company, which also offers a rarity in today’s banking industry – a rewards checking account, offers personal loans up to $50,000 with a range of term lengths up to seven years.

-You’ll need a credit score of 700 to qualify for the lowest APR, and the money comes quickly – typically one to three business days.
-The downside, though, is the need to pay an origination fee.
-If your loan term is four years or longer, that fee is a minimum of 4.99 percent.
+You’ll need a credit score of 600 to qualify, and the money comes quickly – typically one to three business days.
+The downside, though, is the need to pay an origination fee, which can be as high as 8.99 percent.

 Lending Club includes more than four million members who have borrowed more than $70 billion.
 It’s a good option if your credit score can help you qualify for the company’s lowest APR.

 Buying a horse is a big commitment of money and time.
-If you’ve determined that you are ready to welcome a new four-legged friend into your life, there’s no need to shout “Giddy up!”
-Take your time to compare loan options to make sure that your horse doesn’t lead to a rough financial ride.
+But if you’ve determined that you are ready to welcome a new four-legged friend into your life, take your time to compare loan options.
+This will ensure your new horse doesn’t lead to a rough financial ride.